crytic/building-secure-contracts/learn_evm/arithmetic-checks.md

 }
 $$

-Note that the scales of the number ranges above do not accurately depict the magnitude of numbers that are representable with the different types and only serves as a visualization.
-We are able to represent twice as many numbers with only one additional bit.
-Yet, the uint256 domain has twice the number of bits compared to uint128.
+Note that the scales of the number ranges in the previous section do not accurately depict the magnitude of numbers that are representable with the different types and only serve as a visualization.
+We can represent twice as many numbers with only one additional bit, yet the uint256 domain has twice the number of bits compared to uint128.

 After subtracting `type(int128).min` (or adding $2^{127}$) and essentially shifting the domains to the right, we get the following, connected set of values.